Between sound and stillness

 What is it?

-Rejuvenating and improving health with sound or music is an ancient practice that is currently experiencing a somewhat large reemergence, thanks at least in part to the internet, global commerce, and modern technology.
-We have more access to a wealth of tools and modalities, both new and old, which when used with care and understanding can engender one of the most accessible and risk-free wasy to reduce stress, improve sleep, encourage mental clarity and creativity, help with emotional processing, provide pain relief and more.
+Rejuvenating and improving health with sound or music is an ancient practice that is currently experiencing a somewhat large reemergence, thanks in part to the internet, global commerce, modern technology, and an increased interest in holistic wellbeing.
+We have more access to a wealth of tools and modalities, both new and old, which when used with care and understanding can engender one of the most accessible and risk-free ways to reduce stress, improve sleep, encourage mental clarity and creativity, help with emotional processing, provide pain relief, and more.

 How does it work?

-Sound healing utilizes acoustics to work on several levels.
-Sound and certain types of music have a great gift for assisting in relaxation, which helps us glide into parasympathetic nervous system responses where the body can rest, relax, and rejuvenate.
-The simple phenomenon of getting out of extreme stress, or prolonged stress is vital to lasting quality of life.
-Sometimes we struggle with letting our minds let go of looping thoughts and sound can also be used to help us disconnect from negative patterns, and allow us the change to breath and start anew.
-Sound can help the body to produce nitric oxide which is critical for pain relief and many other self-healing functions.
-Binaural or monaural beats help guide us into more useful brain rhythm / activity when perhaps we could not otherwise get there.
-How we deploy acoustics can derive from clinical / scientific knowledge, as well from as intuitive or subjective discovery - so long as we are being thoughtful, safe, and grounded, without putting our selves or community in harm’s way.
-As long as we are prioritizing common sense and safety, sound healing has very little risk with profoundly positive results.
+In short, sound healing utilizes acoustics to work on several levels.
+Sounds and certain types of music, when applied after proper training and with great care, can help us glide into parasympathetic nervous system responses where the body can rest, relax, and rejuvenate.
+Getting out of extreme, repeated or prolonged states of stress is vital for our bodies to heal themselves and give us lasting quality of life.
+Sometimes we struggle with letting go of looping thoughts - sound can help us disconnect from these negative patterns and allow us start anew.
+If we have physical pain, sound can help the body produce nitric oxide, which is critical for pain relief and many other self-healing functions.
+Binaural or monaural beats help guide us into more useful brain rhythm / activity.
+How we deploy acoustics can derive from clinical / scientific knowledge, as well from as intuitive or subjective discovery - so long as we are being thoughtful, safe, and grounded, without putting anyone in harm’s way.
+As long as we are prioritizing common sense and safety, sound-healing has very little risk with profoundly positive results.

 Who is this for?